-- 1. Turn the knob from OFF to ON, slowly, through the full range of the thermostat, two or three times.
+- 1. Turn the knobfrom OFF to ON, slowly, through the full range of the thermostat, two or three times.
 (The thermostat has positive OFF and ON positions.)
-If the heater does not start, proceed as follows: - 2.
-Unplug the heater service cord from the Thermostat Accessory outlet, to take the thermostat out of the circuit. - 3.
-Plug the heater service cord into an outlet.
+If the heater does not start, proceed as follows. - 2.
+Take the thermostat out of the circuit by connecting a jumper into the circuit inside the heater, in place of the thermostat wires.

+3. Plug the heater service cord into an outlet.
 If the heater motor starts, the thermostat is defective and must be replaced.
 If the motor does not start, the thermostat is probably not the cause.